jancijen/Phishing-Classification/README.md

 ### Decision Tree

 1. Decision Tree
+    * We used a single decision tree and evaluated the model performance with different max_depths ranging from 5 to 80 (in increments of 10).
+We additionally varied the search criteria, selecting entropy and gini as potential solutions.
+We ultimately found that the entropy criterion with a max depth of 20 was the best.
     * We used grid search to optimize hyperparameters on the validation dataset, namely:
         * Criterion (gini or entropy)
         * Max depth
-    * The best decision tree was the one with entropy criterion and max depth of 20: Accuracy: 0.950, Balanced accuracy: 0.945, F1: 0.928, Precision: 0.926, Recall: 0.930
+    * The best decision tree was the one with entropy criterion and max depth of 20: [Accuracy: 0.950, Balanced accuracy: 0.945, F1: 0.928, Precision: 0.926, Recall: 0.930]
     * We retrained a decision tree with these hyperparameters on merged training and validation data and it yielded the following test results:
         * F1: 0.932
         * Accuracy: 0.953